sharmaramprakash/manage-employee/README.md

 # About this project
 1. Tech stack - Mongodb, handlebars, JavaScript, TypeScript, express, node
-2. Create, edit, view, delete an emloyee
+2. Create, edit, view, delete an employee
 3. Database is persisted in mongodb
 4. Find a few code snippet below about zen coding in editor